-A question that most optimization specialists get is, “How does one optimize their site for multiple keywords?”
+A question that most optimization specialists get is, “How does one optimize a website for multiple keywords?”
 Actually, this is a great question, because you do not simply want to rank high for a single keyword in Google.

 Obviously, before you can begin optimizing for multiple keywords, you need to select these keywords.
 Based on which keywords you select, you also need to choose your method of optimizing.
 At times, it is advisable to optimize for one keyword per page; however, it is also possible for you to optimize a single page for multiple keywords.